Metrics on trace spaces: Optimal unitary conjugation

 In this section, we relax some of the tracial and $K$-theoretic constraints imposed on the codomains $A$ considered in \cite[Theorem 4.11]{Jacelon:2021wa}, and potentially allow for transport constants $k_X>1$.
-This would apply for example to ellipses $X\subseteq\mathbb{C}$, although Theorem~\ref{thm:bauer} is unlikely to be optimal in this case.
+This would apply for example to ellipses $X\subseteq\mathbb{C}$, although Theorem~\ref{thm:bauer} might not be optimal in this case.

-\begin{theorem} Let $X$ be a compact path-connected metric space such that $k_X<\infty$ and $K^*(X)$ is finitely generated and torsion free.
-Let $A$ be a simple, separable, unital, nuclear $\mathcal{Z}$-stable $\cs$-algebra of real rank zero, such that the extreme boundary $\partial_e(T(A))$ of its tracial state space is nonempty, compact and of finite Lebesgue covering dimension.
+\begin{theorem} Let $X$ be a compact, path-connected metric space such that $k_X<\infty$ and $K^*(X)$ is finitely generated and torsion free.
+Let $A$ be a simple, separable, unital, nuclear $\js$-stable $\cs$-algebra of real rank zero, such that the extreme boundary $\partial_e(T(A))$ of its tracial state space is nonempty, compact and of finite Lebesgue covering dimension.
 Then,

-for every pair of unital $^*$-monomorphisms $\varphi,\psi\colon C(X)\to A$ with $KL(\varphi)=KL(\psi)$. \end{theorem}
+for every pair of unital $^*$-monomorphisms $\varphi,\psi\colon C(X)\to A$ with $K_*(\varphi)=K_*(\psi)$. \end{theorem}